 CHILD CUSTODY AND VISITATION IN HAWAII

 Child custody and child visitation are among the most stressful issues that people face in family law.
 You’ll find information and links on our site that may help you figure out your direction.
-Doi/Luke, Islandlawyers is located in Honolulu, Hawaii, and we have handled countless custody cases in divorces, paternity cases, temporary restraining orders, child welfare cases, and other types of proceedings over the last 20 years.
+Doi/Luke, Islandlawyers is located in Honolulu, Hawaii, and have helped people with custody over the last 20+ years.
+We have handled countless custody cases in divorces, paternities, TROs, child welfare cases, and other child proceedings.

 If you have questions not covered here, see our Legal Information page, or give us a call at (808) 593-2199 and schedule a consult – we’ll be happy to speak with you.

 WHO GETS CUSTODY OF OUR CHILD?

 Child custody and visitation in Hawai’i is based upon the best interests of the child.
 If you are involved in a custody dispute, you will hear this term many, many times.
 It simply means that custody is not given to reward a parent, or to punish the other parent.
 Rather, the Court focuses on what is best for the child.
 Two areas of custody need to be addressed: physical custody and legal custody.